-Chapman Point and Ecola Point are located in a region that has already prioritized conservation, through both local and state-level efforts.
+Ecola Point and Chapman Point are located in a region that has prioritized conservation, through both local and state-level efforts.
 With the proposed designations in place, these sites will support and help sustain the resilience of adjacent and nearby conserved land and sea sites through interconnectivity of ecosystems and habitats, wildlife corridors, and landscape scale ecosystem processes such as the transport of nutrient-rich sediment from the land into estuaries and the nearshore ocean that provides the base of the food web in ocean ecosystems.

-Adjacent conserved lands include 1,365-acre Ecola State Park, which is globally significant for its biodiversity (NCLC 2020a), and 11-acre John Yeon State Natural Area, which together conserve areas upland of the proposal site.
+Adjacent conserved lands include 1,365-acre Ecola State Park, which is globally significant for its biodiversity (NCLC 2020a), and 11-acre John Yeon State Natural Area, which together conserve areas upland of the proposal sites.
 Nearby publicly-owned conserved lands include: 1,466-acre Elmer Feldenheimer State Natural Area and Ecola Creek Forest Reserve, which is 1,040 contiguous acres of forest in the Ecola Creek watershed that is owned by the City of Cannon Beach and open for public recreation.
-The following nearby properties are owned by North Coast Land Conservancy (NCLC): Shorewood Wetland, a forested wetland bordering City of Cannon Beach property; Ecola Road Wetlands, a forested wetland; Boneyard Ridge, a 340-acre property of mixed stand forest and forested wetlands dominated by western hemlock and Sitka spruce that is being restored from decades of commercial logging and is between and adjacent to Elmer Feldenheimer State Natural Area and Ecola State Park; and Circle Creek, a 364-acre broad floodplain and upland forest.
-These sites and the proposal sites are all part of the larger Tillamook Head ecosystem.
+The following nearby properties are owned by North Coast Land Conservancy: Shorewood Wetland, a forested wetland bordering City of Cannon Beach property; Ecola Road Wetlands, a forested wetland; Boneyard Ridge, a 340-acre property of mixed stand forest and forested wetlands dominated by Western Hemlock and Sitka Spruce that is being restored from decades of commercial logging and is between and adjacent to Elmer Feldenheimer State Natural Area and Ecola State Park; and Circle Creek, a 364-acre broad floodplain and upland forest.
+These sites and the proposal site are all part of the larger Tillamook Head ecosystem.

-Just to the south lies the proposed Rainforest Reserve that NCLC and Arch Cape Water District are working on acquiring, which will be 5,000 acres of conserved forest land adjacent to Oswald West State Park's 2,500 acres of conserved coastal rainforest.
+Just to the south lies the proposed Rainforest Reserve that the North Coast Land Conservancy and Arch Cape Water District are working on acquiring, which will be 5,000 acres of conserved forest land adjacent to Oswald West State Park's 2,500 acres of conserved coastal rainforest.
 The Rainforest Reserve includes unique habitat and wildlife; some of the plant and animal species found in the Rainforest Reserve live nowhere else on the planet.

 There are also conserved marine areas nearby.
-Haystack Rock Marine Garden is 1.75 miles south of Ecola Point and is home to 22 Bird Colonies of High Importance, including a well-known Tufted Puffin colony, and 77 Bird Colonies of Medium Importance.
-Cape Falcon Marine Reserve lies 7.5 miles to the south, offshore of Oswald West State Park and overlooked by the peaks of the proposed Rainforest Reserve.
+Haystack Rock Marine Garden is 2.35 miles south of Ecola Point and is home to 22 Bird Colonies of High Importance, including a well-known Tufted Puffin colony, and 77 Bird Colonies of Medium Importance.
+Just over 8 miles to the south lies Cape Falcon Marine Reserve, offshore of Oswald West State Park and overlooked by the peaks of the proposed Rainforest Reserve.
 The Cape Falcon Marine Reserve site is 20 square miles and is composed of a no take marine reserve and two associated Marine Protected Areas.

-Thus, the Chapman Point Marine Conservation area will join an interconnected system of conserved ecosystems.
-Land-sea connections drive many environmental processes along our coast, for example salmon whose lifecycle includes time in both rivers and the ocean, and sediment and runoff from land and rivers that ends up in the ocean.
+Thus, the Ecola Point Marine Conservation area will join an interconnected system of conserved ecosystems.
+Land-sea connections drive many environmental processes along our coast, for example salmon whose life cycles include time in both rivers and the ocean, and sediment and runoff from land and rivers that ends up in the ocean.
 Having conserved land and conserved ocean side-by-side boosts the resilience of ecosystems on both.